-Commodity Levies Act 1990
+Biosecurity Act 1993 Commodity Levies Act 1990 Refer to Part 5A of the Biosecurity Act for a fuller list of restrictions.
 Refer to section 5 of the Commodity Levies Act for a fuller list of restrictions.

-Section 5 (1): No Minister can recommend a levy order unless the body corporate to which the levy is to be payable has:

-- Asked the Minister to do so - Given the Minister a written plan showing how the levy would be spent

-Section 5(2): No Minister shall recommend a levy order on any commodity unless the Minister is satisfied, based on information and evidence, that:

-- Within the previous 12 months the participant organisation has held a referendum in relation to a proposal that the levy should be imposed on the commodity (section 5 (2)(aa)(i)) - The ballot paper described the proposal clearly... that the imposition of the levy was proposed on one of the following matters: (i) the production of the commodity; (ii) the value of the commodity; (iii) the area of land devoted to the production of the commodity; (iv) the number, quantity, or capacity, of a thing or things of a specified kind used in connection with the production of the commodity (section 5(2)(ac)) - The support referendum was held so that potential levy payers had a reasonable opportunity to participate in it (section 5(2)(ae)) - More than half of the participants support the referendum (section 5(2)(ag)) - Where voting was conducted on the basis of production of the commodity, that during the 12 months before the support referendum was held the total amount and total value of the commodity produced by supporters was more than half of the total amount and value of the commodity produced of all participants (section 5(2)(ah)) - The organisation has consulted adequately with persons likely to be effected by the payment or collection of the levy (section 5(2)(a))
+Section 100ZB(6): The Minister must not recommend that a levy order be made unless satisfied that the proposed levy payers have been consulted and their views taken into account.
+Section 5 (1): No Minister can recommend a levy order unless the body corporate to which the levy is to be payable has: • Asked the Minister to do so • Given the Minister a written plan showing how the levy would be spent There is also the restriction in section 100ZB(1): the levy must be for the purposes of wholly or partly funding commitments under the GIA.
+Section 5(2): No Minister shall recommend a levy order on any commodity unless the Minister is satisfied, based on information and evidence, that: Who the levy can be imposed on (section 100ZB(4) and 100ZB(5)) Who the levy is payable to (section 100ZC(2)) such as the Director-General or industry organisation What the order must specify (section 100ZD(1)) Within the previous 12 months the participant organisation has held a referendum in relation to a proposal that the levy should be imposed on the commodity (section 5 (2)(aa)(i)) The ballot paper described the proposal clearly that the imposition of the levy was proposed on one of the following matters: (i) the production of the commodity; (ii) the value of the commodity; (iii) the area of land devoted to the production of the commodity; (iv) the number, quantity, or capacity, of a thing or things of a specified kind used in connection with the production Levy orders must be confirmed by an Act of Parliament [section 100ZH]. of the commodity (section 5(2)(ac)) The support referendum was held so that potential levy payers had a reasonable opportunity to participate in it (section 5(2)(ae))

+- More than half of the participants support the referendum (section 5(2)(ag)) - Where voting was conducted on the basis of production of the commodity, that during the 12 months before the support referendum was held the total amount and total value of the commodity produced by supporters was more than half of the total amount and value of the commodity produced of all participants (section 5(2)(ah)) - The organisation has consulted adequately with persons likely to be effected by the payment or collection of the levy (section 5(2)(a))